Carmelo aims to knock off rust, knock down shots for Blazers - WHIZ News

 San Antonio hadn’t dropped six straight since late in the 2010-11 season.
 The Spurs still won 61 games that season, but that was with a veteran squad.

-This one is much younger — its youngest ever under Gregg Popovich — with nine players under the age of 25.
+This one is much younger — its youngest ever under Gregg Popovich — with nine players under 25.
 That means the Spurs, with a record-tying run of 22 straight postseason appearances, have been in the playoffs almost every year of their lives.

 There’s plenty of time to turn things around and make sure that streak continues.